The Best Sandals for Supination: Your Complete Shopping Guide

 The Siena Sandal

 With medium to high arch support and a supportive EVA foam insole that provides plenty of cushioning and support for the underfoot, the Siena Sandals is no ordinary sandal.
 This lightweight and durable sandal even features a heel cup that will offer full support no matter how you land on your foot—or what kind of terrain you’re trekking through!
+When I wore these sandals on a long hike through the Appalachian Mountains, my ankle, heel, and arch felt supported, comfortable, and stable.
+That feeling felt like magic, and I no longer had to worry if my issues were getting worse by the second.
+It's never worth the risk of overinjuring yourself or pushing yourself too hard when you already have foot issues.
+I always make sure I listen to my body, which is why I know my feet are thanking me with these sandals!

 Plus, it comes in a range of colors, from black to vivid color combinations like white, blue, and teal —so that you can walk, run, and hike in both style and comfort.
 Speaking of style, this sandals sheds the drab look you’ll find with other orthopedics in favor of an athletic design that will have your friends marveling!
 In other words, the Viakix Siena Sandal is one of the best women’s shoes for supination and should be toward the top of any list!